shahin2525/bike-store/README.md

 ---

-# . to start the app use : npm run start:dev
+# . to start the app locally please use : npm run start:dev

 ---